Thimphu – The Capital City.

 12. Craft Bazaar:

-Organised on Tuesday and Wednesday in Centenary Farmer’s market, under patronage of Department of cottage & small industry and in collaboration with the department of culture, tourism council and the department of agriculture marketing and cooperatives, this market offers genuine Bhutanese arts & crafts thus contributing in promotion, protection and preservation of traditional arts.
+The Centenary Farmer’s market is under the patronage of Department of Cottage & Small industry.
+It is in collaboration with the Department of Culture, Tourism council of Bhutan and the Department of Agriculture Marketing and Co-operatives.
+This market offers genuine Bhutanese arts & crafts thus contributing in promotion, protection and preservation of traditional arts.

 13. Jungshi Handmade Paper Factory:

-Junghi Paper factory comprises of two enterprises ; the unit in Thimphu produces traditional handmade paper from natural plants mainly from ‘Daphne’ plant species which is insect-resistant.
-The other unit in Jimina, 22 km from the centre Thimphu town, recycles waster papers.
-The traditional handmade papers are widely used for religious scripts, packing materials, hand-carry bags, lampshades, envelopes, calendars .
-The paper looks a lot like Japanese washi, and in fact a lot of Bhutanese paper is exported to Japan also.
+Jungshi Paper factory produces Traditional Handmade paper from natural plants mainly from ‘Daphne’ plant species.
+These papers are widely used for religious scripts, packing materials, hand carry bags, envelopes, calendars and many more.
+The paper looks a lot like Japanese “Washi” and in fact a lot of these papers are exported to Japan also.

 14. Zangthopelri Lhakhang:

-Zangtopelri temple is located next to the Changlimithang Stadium.
-It is thought of as one of the sacred passes to heaven according to the sacred books of Guru Rinpoche.
-Renovated in 1960s, the temple possesses some impressive murals and art treasures.
-The site was a former battleground in 1885 that was crucial in proving the political supremacy of Sir Ugyen Wangchuck, the first hereditary king of Bhutan.
+This site was a former battle ground in the year 1885 that was crucial in proving the political supremacy of Sir Ugyen Wangchuck, the first hereditary king of Bhutan.
 Therefore, the temple was built to appease all kinds of evil.

 15. Buddha Point (Kuensel Phodrang):